 Attendance: Attendance in lecture is expected.
 Discussion section attendance is mandatory.
-Any absence should be approved by your TA prior to the discussion meeting time, except in the case of emergency.
+Absences should be approved by your TA prior to the discussion meeting, except in the case of emergency.
 TAs may request appropriate documentation of absences (e.g., a doctor’s note).

 Readings: The readings in the course are varied and diverse.
 They include news articles, chapters of books, academic articles, blog posts, transcripts of lectures, examples of journalism, critiques of journalism, ethics handbooks, and advertising videos.
 In short, they constitute a selection of the information environment we deal with every day.